paazmaya/shigehachi/README.md

 this is visually the most useful image, depending of the colours and composition method used.
 The basename is appended with `-composite`, thus in the example above `diff/image-composite.png`.

-These filenames can be altered via `nameMethods` boolean option.
+These filenames can be altered via `longDiffName` boolean option.
 By default it is set to `false` and the filenames are created as explained above.
 In case it is set to `true`, the filenames will also be appended with the used `metric`, `style`, or `color`, depending of the relevance to the given method.

-For example while following the above example and setting the `nameMethods` to `true`, the generated three images would become with the default options:
+For example while following the above example and setting the `longDiffName` to `true`, the generated three images would become with the default options:

 * `diff/image-pae-tint.png`